 - Continuing students draw into their room each spring for the following academic year.
 Random numbers are assigned each spring according to class standing (i.e., seniors, third-year students, and second-year students).
 Updated residence life/housing procedures are available on the Residence Life website beginning in February.
 Students who cannot be present at room draw need to notify Residence Life staff members and make arrangements for their room to be drawn by another student proxy.

 - A student contracts space in College housing, not a specific room.
-The Department of Residence Life reserves the right to assign or reassign students.
+The Department of Residence Life reserves the right to assign or reassign students as needed.

-Room changes are the last option in resolving conflict regarding student’s living situation, barring any exceptional circumstances such as health reasons.
+Room changes are the last option in resolving conflict between two or more roommates.

-- Room changes are not to be made during the first three weeks of each semester unless exceptional circumstances exist.
-The Director of Residence must authorize any exceptions to this room freeze.
+- Room changes are not made during the first three weeks of each semester unless exceptional circumstances exist.
+The Director of Residence Life must authorize any exceptions to this room freeze.